-England to be Divided into Three Zones
+England to be Divided Into Three Planning Zones

 The ‘Planning for the Future’ White Paper proposes that the whole of England would be zoned into three categories - growth, renewal or protected areas.
 It will be a rules, data and map based system.